 In order to find out which recipes are truly the best for making kid-friendly meals, we surveyed all of you.
 Here’s what we found out.

 Naturally, many parents told us that they rely on a lot of meal prep-friendly recipes to ensure dinner is on the table every night.
-For example, versatile recipes like salsa chicken and salmon patties can be made in bulk, frozen for later, and eaten in a bunch of different meals throughout the week.
+For example, recipes like mac and cheese and enchiladas can be made in bulk, frozen for later, and eaten for a bunch of different meals throughout the week.
 That way you only need to spend a few hours in the kitchen one or two days a week rather than every day for every meal.

 In general, many parents try to avoid so-called “kiddie” food in favor of meals that they also happen to love.
 “Give them whatever the adults are eating,” says Kate H. from Massachusetts.
 “No better way to create adventurous and normal eaters!”